cartapisana/GettingCleaningData/CodeBook.md

 - Each feature vector is a row in the 'X' and 'y' files.
 - Units used for the accelerations (total and body) are "Gs" (gravity of earth -> 9.80665 m/seg2).
 - Gyroscope units are rad/seg.
-- Video recordings of the experiment, including an example of the six (6) recorded activities with one of the participants, may be accessed at: [Web Link]
+- Video recordings of the experiment, including an example of the six (6) recorded activities with one of the participants, may be accessed at https://www.youtube.com/watch?v=XOEN9W05_4A

 Additional information on the UCI HAR data sets may be accessed at www.smartlab.ws